radian-software/straight.el/README.md

     (setq straight-repository-branch "feat/my-cool-feature")

 Please try to follow the style of the surrounding code and documentation, but anything is welcome.
+All text, including comments and docstrings, should be formatted using Emacs' `M-x fill-paragraph` command (bound to `M-q` by default).

 We require that the linting pass on all new commits.
 You can check this easily by installing [Docker] and running